Anshit01/econet/README.md

 This project is made in Django web framework.

 Tezos smart contract made using SmartPy.
-Find the smart contract in `contract.py`.
+Find the smart contract in `contract.py` and its usage in our DAPP using pytezos in `utils/utils.py`.